tomaslaz/Grand_Cannonical_Potential/README.md

 Options:
   -h, --help  show this help message and exit
-  -t TEMPS    List of temperatures separated by a comma (default t=0) -v VERBOSE  Verbose: 0 - off, 1 - on.
+  -t TEMPS    List of temperatures separated by a comma (default t=0) -v VERBOSE  Verbose: 0 - off, 1 - on (default v=1).

 input_data file must be in csv format and the energies should be given in columns where the first line is the name of the simulation and the second line is the number of total possible configurations.